hawkeye64/onvif-nvt/README.md

 The tests will only run onvif modules supported by the camera capabilities, so if it doesn't support PTZ, then the PTZ tests won't be run.
 Same for other modules.

 Your mileage may vary as I have found some ONVIF devices don't support very basic functionality, like `GetSystemDateAndTime`.
 In some cases, you might get a response back of `Action not supported`.
 If this happens, then the tests will fail.
 This is nothing to be alarmed about.
 You may also get other errors.
-The most common I see is if your camera does not support audo configurations.
+The most common I see is if your camera does not support audio configurations.
 Also, you may get a `Not Implemented` error, meaning the implementation of that method has not yet been added.

 ### Automated Testing
 **Jest** is being used to do the automated testing and code coverage.
 All tests are in the `tests` folder, as well as XML Requests and Responses from various ONVIF devices.